Cancer

 We have a strong personal interest in assisting people to heal from cancer.
 Like most acupuncture/acutouch based health practitioners, we have seen clients heal cancer using AcuTouch processes, and we have also seen clients die from cancer.
 But we know that cancer can be healed using mind-body processes, and it can be healed on a consistent basis.
 We are talking about a research study based on over 300,000 people which shows over 95% effectiveness.

-Working with 159 people considered to have medically incurable cancer (average life expectancy 12 months) the Simontons reported two years later that 14 clients had no evidence of cancer at all, 29 had tumours which were stable or regressing, and almost all had lived well beyond the 12 month “limit” (p 11-12).
+Working with 159 people considered to have medically incurable cancer (average life expectancy 12 months), the Simontons reported two years later that 14 clients had no evidence of cancer at all, 29 had tumors which were stable or regressing, and almost all had lived well beyond the 12-month “limit” (p.
+11-12).
 Essentially, 10% were cured and 20% were curing themselves.
-The Simontons used a combination of biofeedback, visualisation, exercise, goalsetting, resolving internal conflicts, letting go of resentment, and engaging family support.
-They explained their success based on psychoneuroimmunology (the way the mind affects the nervous system which in turn affects the immune system).
+The Simontons used a combination of biofeedback, visualization, exercise, goal setting, resolving internal conflicts, letting go of resentment, and engaging family support.
+They explained their success based on psychoneuroimmunology (the way the mind affects the nervous system, which in turn affects the immune system).

 To state this more positively, we might say that the existence of cancer is a message from the person’s immune system, telling them that they need to let go of certain stressful emotions, resolve internal conflicts, and create a life worth living.
 The only risk of this model for understanding illness is that it suggests that the continued existence of cancer cells presupposes an ongoing parts conflict.

-Visualising the lymphocytes as numerous, powerful, energetic and ready to eliminate or recycle cancer cells.
+– Visualizing the lymphocytes as numerous, powerful, energetic, and ready to eliminate or recycle cancer cells.

 Interestingly, many of the subjects in this study, when questioned after, said that they did not approve of Mother Teresa and doubted the genuineness of her work.
 But their bodies didn’t mind.
 Their immunity level rose anyway.
 The fact that they had held the internal representations of caring in their mind was more important than the theories they considered about it.